 And before entering the tunnels, don’t miss the area full of old and broken Buddha statues.
 They were recovered after the temple had fallen into a long period of neglect.

-Along each tunnel are various niches containing Buddha statue.
+Along each tunnel are various niches containing Buddha statues.
 They’re all lit up by lamps on the floor, helping create a mystical ambiance.
 As the temple doesn’t get visited by tour groups (at least not yet), you’ll likely have the chance to traverse the dimly lit caverns all by yourself.
 There’s simply nothing else in Chiang Mai like it.

 Exiting out the other end, a staircase leads to a platform on which stands a large chedi.
 The detailed chedi is believed to date back to the 15th century, and was likely placed here around the same time as the tunnels.